ItzPike/DBM-Rawdata-Releases/Invite Manager/README.md

 ## Warning
 This system may not perform as well as it should in larger bots.
 This is not tested as of yet so I will have no idea what would happen.
 Any bugs or feedback would be much appreciated.
 Bugs can be opened up on github or DMed to Pike#6424.

+## Note
+You may need two of the intents enabled:
+- Server invite events
+- Server member events
+THese may be needed for the bot to run properly.

 ## Invite Manager Rewritten
 Version 1 - Intial release